North Wales Pilgrims Way

 Although the route has been walked for centuries it has only recently been launched and waymarked as a recreational route.
 We shall be offering the North Wales Pilgrim's Way over two years, giving guests the opportunity to complete the route in manageable stages.
-The walk scheduled for 2018 will cover the eastern section from Basingwerk Abbey to Abergwyngregyn, and for 2019 we are offering the western section from Abergwyngregyn to Bardsey Island following in 2019.
+The walk scheduled for 2018 covered the eastern section from Basingwerk Abbey to Abergwyngregyn, and for 2019 we are offering the western section from Abergwyngregyn to Aberdaron, the stepping off point for Bardsey Island.
 Even if you have no wish to complete the whole route either section is a great walk in its own right.

 You can read more about the route and its background on the route's official website.

-For 2018 we are offering the 69 mile (110km) eastern section from Basingwerk Abbey near Holywell on the estuary of the River Dee, to Abergwyngregyn, a remote village which lies just to the east of Bangor, and inland from the Menai Strait to Aberdare, the tiny harbour at the western end of the Lleyn Peninsula from which the pilgrims made the short sea crossing to Bardsey Island.
+For 2019 we are offering the 78 mile (126km) western section from Abergwyngregyn, a remote village which lies just to the east of Bangor, and inland from the Menai Strait to Aberdare, the tiny harbour at the western end of the Lleyn Peninsula from which the pilgrims made the short sea crossing to Bardsey Island.